kmcos/kmcos/README.rst

 ######

-This project draws on several other great Python modules, which are in turn each free software and I would like to thank each of these projects for making their code freely avalaible, namely:
+This project draws on several other great Python modules, which are in turn each free software and we would like to thank each of these projects for making their code freely avalaible, namely:

 * `Python <http://www.python.org>`_